buumba641/buumba641/README.md

 My interests span **Artificial Intelligence and Machine Learning, software development, computer networking, cybersecurity, systems, embedded systems, IoT, edge computing, and data science**.

-My strongest body of publicly demonstrated work is currently in **AI/ML**, where I build machine learning pipelines, experiment with different problem domains, compete against measurable benchmarks, and deploy models and applications to web and mobile platforms.
+My strongest body of publicly demonstrated work is currently in **AI/ML**, where I build machine learning pipelines, experiment with different models and datasets, participate in competitive ML, and deploy models to web and mobile platforms.

-I am particularly interested in **hands-on environments where theory is applied to real problems** — building, experimenting, troubleshooting, and understanding how systems work beyond the classroom.
+I am particularly interested in **hands-on environments where theory is applied to real problems**.

 ---

-# 🚀 Featured Projects
+# 🚀 Highlighted Projects

 These projects represent some of my strongest examples of taking an idea or research problem from **concept → implementation → working system → deployment**.